 Enterprises that have yet to understand the benefits of updating their network infrastructures to accommodate SD-WAN will fast do so.
 As IDC says: “If your WAN hasn’t changed yet, digital transformation and the cloud will soon make you cognizant of its inherent limitations.”

-Find out more about how Orange Business Services is strengthening its hybrid network offering with SD-WAN technology along with its partner Riverbed Technology here.
+Find out more about how Orange Business is strengthening its hybrid network offering with SD-WAN technology along with its partner Riverbed Technology here.